thisisjustausername/mhbai/README.md

 Also it can be useful in the creation of new courses of study or seeing which courses can be added to an existing course of study.

 ## Additional informations
-This project is still "under construction."
+This project is still in devolepment.

 Analyses MHBs